-The Company estimates its variable consideration on a quarterly basis based on the latest data available, and adjust the transaction price accordingly by recording an adjustment to net revenue and contract assets.
-The Company has recognized the estimate of variable consideration to the extent that it is probable that a significant reversal will not occur as a result from a change in estimation.
-There was no revenue related to variable consideration during the three months ended March 31, 2024 and 2023.
+The Company estimates its variable consideration on a quarterly basis based on the latest data available, and adjusts the transaction price accordingly by recording an adjustment to net revenue and contract assets.
+The Company has recognized the estimate of variable consideration to the extent that it is probable that a significant reversal will not occur as a result of a change in estimation.
+There was no revenue related to variable consideration during the three ended June 30, 2024 and 2023.
+There was no revenue related to variable consideration for the six months ended June 30, 2024 and 2023, respectively.